chrissimpkins/naked/docs/README.rst

 **Naked** is a new Python command line application framework that is in active development.
 The current release is a stable, testing release.

+Development is occurring at a reasonable clip at this stage.
+A `developer log <http://nakedpy.wordpress.com/>`_  is available to keep up to date.

 Documentation is in development at `http://docs.naked-py.com/ <http://docs.naked-py.com/>`_

 Issue reporting is available on the `GitHub repository <http://github.com/chrissimpkins/naked/issues>`_